 - What sort of garden it is.

 Once you have contacted us, we will arrange a time to view your garden and discuss arrangements.
 For the convenience of visitors, we try where possible to arrange clusters of gardens in an area and coordinate opening times.
 Visitors greatly enjoy talking to residents and/or the people who run the gardens, and we therefore ask you to provide at least two volunteers to oversee tickets and greet visitors on the day.
 If this is difficult, we may be able to help with providing volunteers.

 Profits from ticket sales are shared between participating sites and help to support the work of the London Parks & Gardens Trust.
 Gardens are also welcome to raise money and/or awareness for their own causes.

 For further information, please call us on 020 7839 3969 or email us.

-The English Heritage Register of Parks and Gardens sets out criteria by which the historic significance of parks and gardens is judged, and includes sites laid out up to 30 years ago.
+The Heritage England's Register of Parks and Gardens sets out criteria by which the historic significance of parks and gardens is judged, and includes sites laid out up to 30 years ago.
 These criteria act as a guideline where sites are included for their historic interest in OGSW.
-For more information on the English Heritage criteria, go to http://www.english-heritage.org.uk/publications/drpgsg-urban-landscapes/
+For more information on the English Heritage criteria, go to https://www.historicengland.org.uk/images-books/publications/drpgsg-urban-landscapes/